 “I have to.”
 Her voice broke as she said it, and tears sprung from her eyes.
-Helpless rage washed over Yané, that this child had to die, and it was obvious she was the only one who could to preserve everyone else, if this Garth person, who apparently knew something about the plant, couldn’t manage it.
+Helpless rage washed over Yané, that this child had to die.
+It was obvious she was the only one who could do it to preserve everyone else, if this Garth person, who apparently knew something about the plant, couldn’t manage it.

-With an “Oh Tiwden,” the first boy to speak embraced her tightly.
+With an “Oh, Tiwden,” the first boy to speak embraced her tightly.
 She let him for several long moments, and Yané realized it was her job to direct them apart, because there was no time to lose.
-With everything she had she wished for the first time ever she wasn’t a handmaiden at all, but someone else who would never have to be so cruel, and then took hold of Tiwden’s arm.
+With everything she had, she wished, for the first time ever, that she wasn’t a handmaiden at all, but someone else who would never have to be so cruel.
+Then she took hold of Tiwden’s arm.

 The girl pulled away from her friend quickly enough.
 “I know,” she said, looking away again, but her arm moved in a obvious move to wipe her tears away.
 “I’m going.
 Run back.
 Run!”
 And she ran, down the street, down towards the plant, down towards death.

-“Come on,” Yané forced out as she took off, and the others followed, but ten seconds later the three newcomers were all lagging, and though she’d gotten into a state where she no longer noticed her own pain, the running was causing it to flare up again as they stopped she couldn’t keep from bending over, clutching at her battered side, gritting her teeth to keep from moaning.
+“Come on,” Yané forced out as she took off, and the others followed, but ten seconds later the three newcomers were all lagging, and though her own pain had been fading steadily, the running was causing it to flare up again.
+For a moment they stopped, and she couldn’t keep from bending over, clutching at her battered side, gritting her teeth to keep from moaning.

 “I think Ardré should go on ahead,” said Coté.
 “She’s the fastest here.”
-She obviously was completely unbothered by her injuries, so Yané nodded at her, and she was gone like a blink of light.
+Yané nodded at her, and she was gone like a blink of light.
 She was able to pull herself up then, but she knew already the run back to the park was going to be agony.